Titanic: The Legend Goes On: Plot

-The story begins on the White Star Line–chartered boat train, which is carrying passengers to the RMS Titanic.
-A poor girl named Angelica, treated as a servant by her wicked stepmother and two stepsisters, dreams of finding both love and her missing mother, with only a blue locket as a clue to the mother's identity.
-At the same time, an upper-class English man named William boards with his maid, who laments the loss of her daughter years ago, as well as his secretary Gaston.
-Other passengers include the gold-digging Winnie, a failing banker named Jeremy McFlannel, a jewel thief named Corynthia Meanstreak, her two henchmen Kirk and Dirk, a detective named Sam Bradbury who has been sent to pursue them, and Molly, a gorgeous singer.
-Also boarding in the cargo hold are a group of animals, including a family of Yiddish mice, some geese, a rapping dog named Fritz who sings a song called "Party Time", a magpie named Hector, and a band of Mexican mice.
+A White Star Line–chartered boat train is carrying passengers to the RMS Titanic.
+A poor girl named Angelica, is treated as a servant by her wicked stepmother and two stepsisters.
+She dreams of finding both love and her missing mother, with only a blue locket as a clue to her mother's identity.

+At the same time, an upper-class English man named William boards with his maid, who laments the loss of her daughter years ago, and his secretary, Gaston.
+Other passengers include the gold-digging Winnie, a failing banker named Jeremy McFlannel, a jewel thief named Corynthia Meanstreak, her two henchmen Kirk and Dirk, a detective named Sam Bradbury, who is pursuing them, and Molly, a gorgeous singer.
+Also boarding in the cargo hold are a group of animals, including a family of Yiddish mice, some geese, a dog named Fritz, a magpie named Hector, and a band of Mexican mice.
 Throughout the voyage, the various passengers meet and interact.
 William and Angelica fall in love at first sight, while Winnie and Jeremy fall for each other after Winnie's dog Flopsy trips him.
-Gaston meanwhile attempts to woo Molly with Angelica's locket, which he found after she unknowingly dropped it.
-Sam goes undercover to find Corynthia while Kirk and Dirk make several unsuccessful attempts to steal jewelry from Winnie, but are foiled by her dog.
+Gaston, meanwhile, attempts to woo Molly with Angelica's locket, which he found after she unknowingly dropped it.
+Sam goes undercover to find Corynthia, while Kirk and Dirk make several unsuccessful attempts to steal jewelry from Winnie.

-The film reaches its climax at a reception held in honor of the passengers.
-Angelica is able to attend with William after her cabinmate Victoria loans her a suitable dress.
-Meanwhile, the Yiddish mouse child Maxie discovers that Angelica is missing her locket and recruits the other animals to help search for it, finding it in time for her to wear to the reception.
-Upon seeing the locket being worn by Angelica and hearing the correct implication from one of the ship's officers that it was stolen when she received it, Molly slaps Gaston and leaves him.
-When Gertrude, Bernice, and Hortense attempt to break up Angelica and William, Maxie scares them off.
+At a reception, Angelica is able to attend with William after her cabinmate Victoria loans her a suitable dress.
+Meanwhile, the Yiddish mouse child Maxie discovers that Angelica is missing her locket and recruits the other animals to help search for it, finding it in time for her to wear it to the reception.
+Upon seeing the locket being worn by Angelica, and hearing the correct implication from one of the ship's officers that it was stolen when she received it, Molly slaps Gaston and dumps him.
+When Gertrude, Bernice and Hortense (the stepmother and stepsisters, respectively) attempt to break up Angelica and William, Maxie scares them off.
 Kirk and Dirk manage to successfully steal a pearl choker from Winnie, but learn that it is fake, as Winnie is not rich and uses fake jewelry to infatuate wealthy men.